dalibo/cnpg-plugin-pgbackrest/docs/docs/upgrades.md

 - Finally, you can verify that your Clusters and Pods are using the image of the newly requested version.

-  For example, you can check the sidecar container images used the first Pod (`cluster-sample-1`) of the `cluster-sample` Cluster by running:
+  For example, you can check the sidecar container images used by the first Pod (`cluster-sample-1`) of the `cluster-sample` Cluster by running:

   ``` console